imcs-compsim/meshpy/website/README.md

-# The MeshPy website
+# The BeamMe website

-The MeshPy website is based on the Sphinx PyData Theme (https://pydata-sphinx-theme.readthedocs.io)
+The BeamMe website is based on the Sphinx PyData Theme (https://pydata-sphinx-theme.readthedocs.io)

 ## Setup